EcoExtreML/STEMMUS_SCOPE/docs/STEMMUS_SCOPE_on_CRIB.md

 [CRIB](https://crib.utwente.nl/) is the ITC Geospatial Computing Platform.

-### Dataflow of STEMMUS_SCOPE on CRIB:
+### Dataflow of STEMMUS_SCOPE on CRIB

-Data required by the model are in a folder named "input" under project directory on CRIB.
+To run the STEMMUS-SCOPE model, you need to have input data either from in-situ measurements or from remote sensing.
+Plumber2 site data are avialable under project directory on CRIB.
 This folder includes:

 - Plumber2_data: the forcing/driving data provided by PLUMBER2.
 - SoilProperty: the soil texture data and soil hydraulic parameters.

+In addition to site data, the remote sensing data are available on CRIB in `global_data` folder.

+Data required by the model are in a folder named "input".
 Below the directory explanations are from [SCOPE documentation](https://scope-model.readthedocs.io/en/latest/directories.html):

 - directional: the observer’s zenith and azimuth angles.(only used for